aspav/DSIT/README.md

 ##### ✏️ Algorithms in Structural Bioinformatics

-The project contains four notebooks that were developed in the scope of the course **Algorithms in Structural Bioinformatics**.
+This project contains four notebooks that were developed in the scope of the course **Algorithms in Structural Bioinformatics**.

 ##### 🖿 data 🗄️